ASKurz/recoding-Hayes-2018/Chapter_02.md

 post <-
   post %>%
   mutate(our_posterior = b_Intercept + b_negemot*4 + b_posemot*4 + b_ideology*2 + b_sex*1 + b_age*30)

+# This intermediary step will make it easier to specify the break points and their labels for the x-axis
 post_summary <-
   quantile(post$our_posterior, probs = c(.025, .5, .975)) %>%
   as_tibble() %>%